jatu-studiobox/node-red-contrib-node-line-api/README.md

 ### LINE Notify API Node

 NODE-RED node for sending message notification to LINE Notify.
+You can use LINE notify API through this Node, include uploading image file.

 #### Usage